niclasleonbock/react-ftp/README.md

 react-ftp
 =========
-Simple implementation of ftp syntax for react.
+Simple implementation of ftp syntax for react, so that you can use php for building your own ftp server.
 There's no single command implemented, it's just a base.

 Example
 =======